Not enough women: miners meet in Australia under a cloud after sexism report

 The mining conference is the first major industry event that international visitors and regional executives have been able to attend since the pandemic began, with a record of over 2600 delegates in attendance.

-Jessica Farrell, assistant president at BHP Nickel West and another speaker at the conference, also criticised the lack of female participation at the event.
+Jessica Farrell, asset president at BHP Nickel West and another speaker at the conference, also criticised the lack of female participation at the event.

 "The onus for that is on both the conference itself, but also on the members," she told Reuters.